 While you’re here…

 …we need your help.
-For four years, we have managed to keep admission to the Museum of Portable Sound free for all.
+For four years, we managed to keep admission to the Museum of Portable Sound free for all.
 But this model hasn’t proven to be sustainable.
 If you value what we do, and would like to help us continue to fulfil our mission of bringing the culture of sound to the world one visitor at a time, please consider making a donation or supporting us long-term on Patreon.